-Medialister offers a remote MCP (Model Context Protocol) server that lets you search, browse, and manage our marketplace directly from your favorite AI assistant—no need to switch between tabs or copy-paste data.
+Medialister offers a remote MCP (Model Context Protocol) server that lets you search, browse, and manage your Medialister workspace directly from your favorite AI assistant — no need to switch between tabs or copy-paste data.

-Marketplace Search & Discovery—Search publishers by name, domain, or keyword with the full set of marketplace filters: format type (Article, Press Release, Guest Post, etc.), media type, category, location, language, price range, SEO metrics (Ahrefs DR, Semrush traffic), audience country, accepted topics (Crypto, CBD, Gambling, etc.), hyperlink types, turnaround time, permanent placement, and more.
+Marketplace Search & Discovery — Search publishers by name, domain, or keyword with the full set of marketplace filters: format type (Article, Press Release, Guest Post, etc.), media type, category, location, language, price range, SEO metrics (Ahrefs DR, Semrush traffic), audience country, accepted topics (Crypto, CBD, Gambling, etc.), hyperlink types, turnaround time, permanent placement, and more.
 Results can be sorted by price, audience, Ahrefs DR, Semrush traffic, estimated views, and other fields.
-This means you can ask your AI things like "find tech news publishers in the US with Ahrefs DR above 50 and price under $500."
+There's also a built-in location lookup that helps resolve ambiguous place names against Medialister's own geo database before they're used as a filter.
+You can ask things like "find tech news publishers in the US with Ahrefs DR above 50 and price under $500."

-Bookmarks & Saved Views—Create bookmark folders, add offers to them, list your existing folders, and view what's inside each one.
+Bookmarks & Saved Views — Create bookmark folders, add offers to them, list your existing folders, and see what's inside each one.
 You can also browse curated public bookmark folders and public saved views maintained by the Medialister team.

 The Medialister MCP server is a remote (cloud-hosted) server, so there's nothing to install on your computer.
 You just need to point your AI tool to our MCP endpoint URL.